Evixy/EvilNet/README.md

 The engine makes use of generic types so a user can send any type of object into the engine as long as the object implements the Serializable-interface.

 EvilNet can make use of all network traffic protocols, including multicast sockets.
+Messages are sent based on a tick rate that is defined when EvilNet is initialized.

 Download this engine as a zip and put it into your project.
 Depending on where you put the files you may have to chanage the package-names for EvilNet.
 After that, check the file EvilNet.java to get an idea of how to